passcod/blook/src/technical/starting-electronics/index.md

   gives the characteristic yellow colour of pads.
 HASL is cheap, Lead-free HASL is a bit more expensive, and ENIG is expensive.
 Typically I'll use HASL for prototyping (as long as you're not licking the board, leaded HASL is fine).
-- a decorative printed ink layer called the silkscreen, which provides text and graphics, such as for component outlines and reference designators (used for hand-assembly and debugging), connector port names, assembly instructions, branding, revision/version information, etc. This is typically a single colour, often white unless a lighter solder mask colour is used like yellow or white; in
+- a decorative printed ink layer called the **silkscreen**, which provides text and graphics, such as for component outlines and reference designators (used for hand-assembly and debugging), connector port names, assembly instructions, branding, revision/version information, etc. This is typically a single colour, often white unless a lighter solder mask colour is used like yellow or white; in